JorgWoehl/Constants/README.md

 # Physical Constants

-`Constants` for MATLAB provides easy access to the latest internationally recommended values of nearly 150 fundamental constants from physics and chemistry, along with their uncertainties, units, names, and other metadata.
+`Constants` for MATLAB provides easy access to the 2022 [CODATA recommended values](#background) of nearly 150 fundamental constants from physics and chemistry, along with their uncertainties, units, names, and other metadata.

+`Constants` has full symbolic math support and contains all historical CODATA datasets back to 1998.

 ## Key Features and Benefits

 - **Convenient**: Simple dot notation with short, symbol-based variable names.
-- **Always Up-to-Date**: No need to manually look up values - you'll always have the latest, most accurate data.
-- **Accurate**: Automatically generated from the official [CODATA source](#background), ensuring 100% accuracy.
+- **100% Accurate**: Programmatically generated from the official CODATA source.
-- **Rich Metadata**: Access properties like uncertainty, units, names, and historical data back to 1998.
+- **Rich Metadata**: Access properties like uncertainty, units, names, and historical datasets back to 1998.
-- **Symbolic Math Support**: Perform arbitrary-precision calculations, unit conversions, and unit consistency checks.
+- **Symbolic Math Support**: Perform arbitrary-precision calculations, unit conversions, and unit consistency checks using standard MATLAB functions.
 - **Future-Proof**: Designed to seamlessly accommodate future CODATA adjustments and higher-precision arithmetic in MATLAB.

 ## Basic Usage

-Load constants:
+Load the latest (2022) values of physical constants:

 ```matlab
 const = Constants;